 Fifteen Minute Read

 We get it.
-Everyone’s pretty tired of talking about vaccines, at least when it comes to COVID.
-But bear with us, because this discussion is important too.
+Everyone’s pretty tired of talking about vaccines.
+But bear with me, because this discussion is important too.
 It’s the story of our small dog Scout and the extreme pain and temporary lameness she suffered after her Lyme vaccination for dogs.

 And we’re not alone in nursing our Havanese through an adverse vaccine reaction.
 So many other small dogs have suffered similar reactions from the Lyme vaccine.
-And last year, we learned, too late, that small dogs are more likely to have adverse vaccine reactions.
-We’re pretty upset with ourselves for having gone ahead with Lyme vaccinations, when for years we resisted doing so even though we live in an area where disease-carrying ticks are common.
+And four years ago, we learned, too late, that small dogs are more likely to have adverse vaccine reactions.
+We were pretty upset with ourselves for having gone ahead with Lyme vaccinations, when for years we resisted doing so even though we live in an area where disease-carrying ticks are common.

 The Lyme vaccine for dogs is actually pretty controversial, with few veterinarians recommending it wholeheartedly.

-Don’t make the mistake we did.
-We assumed this long-time vaccine was now widely accepted and that giving the Lyme vaccine to our small dogs was the right thing to do.
+Don’t make the mistake I did.
+We assumed the Lyme vaccine for dogs–one that’s been around a long-time– was now widely accepted.
+We thought giving the Lyme vaccine to our small dogs was the right thing to do.

-We’re not saying “don’t vaccinate for Lyme.”
-We are saying know the many downsides, give the vaccine only if you absolutely must, and be prepared to support your dog if she experiences an adverse reaction.
+We’re not saying “don’t vaccinate your small dog for Lyme.”
+We are saying know the potential side effects, give the vaccine only if you absolutely must, do not give the vaccine in combination with others, and be prepared to support your dog if she experiences an adverse reaction.

 Before we delve into the side effects of Lyme vaccine for small dogs, let’s talk briefly about the disease itself.